Why is this question important? – “What are the other names for customer success manager?”

 5. A customer-success philosophy embedded across the organization

 Being a customer centric organization is part of the vision and mission statements of most business entities.
 Through a customer-success philosophy, we can get a structured understanding of this with a defined action plan based on real-time data analysis.

 The role of every individual and function of the organization can be articulated better for delivering optimal customer experience.

 CSM – Customer Experience in Totality vs Touch Points

 Mckinsey puts forth another very interesting insight.
 Customer satisfaction through excellent customer experience has always been the focus of most organizations.
 There are several touch points for this experience ranging from calls for sales, feedback, complaints resolution, visit of a sales representative, technician, etc. The digital era introduced even more touch points in terms of a chatbot, email, WhatsApp, etc.

-The answer to this lay in a comprehensive approach of total customer experience with the aim to arrest customer churn.
-That is the CSM function.
+The answer to this lay in a comprehensive approach of total customer experience with an aim to arrest customer churn.
+That is the CSM’s function.
 The comprehensive approach that is still evolving, therefore, has a lot of overlaps with various roles and functions of the organization.
 It cuts across all the touch points that a customer experiences.